How Is Urban Meyer Feeling Today? | Defector

 Welcome to the Urban Meyer Postgame Physical, in which our expert medical team will provide a weekly evaluation of Jaguars head coach Urban Meyer, who has previously been forced to resign from two college coaching jobs for reasons that were entirely related to his health and had absolutely nothing to do with underperformance, mismanagement, or scandal.

-Jaguars rookie quarterback Trevor Lawrence once again failed to impress, completing 22 of 34 passes for 219 yards, with a score and two picks.
-Lawrence’s numbers were padded considerably by a late drive in which he completed five check-down passes to running back James Robinson, and it was Lawrence’s strip-sack fumble on third-and-one from the Cardinals’ 16-yard line that ended the game.
+ESPN’s postgame story described Meyer as having reddened eyes and looking “physically and emotionally drained” during his postgame press conference.
+Meyer described himself as “heartbroken” and told reporters in the room that his “head was spinning.”

-It is the Defector medical team’s understanding that Urban Meyer is currently crippled by painful spasms afflicting 598 of the 600 muscles in the human body, as well as dark and painful swelling of the gums and tongue, and the sudden shedding of all head and body hair.
-Additionally it is believed that Meyer is suffering from a rare and extraordinarily unpleasant condition known as “wandering colon,” which has made it difficult for him to complete at least one critical bodily function for most of the past three hours.
-Though his condition seemed to be improving early Sunday afternoon, with Meyer upright and moving under his own power for a period of several minutes, sources indicate that he is currently bed-ridden and incapable of all but the most rudimentary throat noises.
-Given his current condition, it will be difficult, bordering on impossible, for Meyer to coach another NFL football game.
+It is the Defector medical team’s understanding that Urban Meyer is currently suffering from a mysterious neurological disorder that has robbed him of all feeling in three of his four extremities.
+It is also our belief that the “broken heart” Meyer described last night is being caused by a serious case of heartworms.
+Sources have told us that after Meyer finished last night’s press conference, a Flight for Life helicopter delivered him back to his home in Jacksonville, Florida, where he is currently lying supine on a very large bed and is half-covered with decorative pillows.
+Meyer’s wife, Shelley, is said to be entering the room every few minutes to feed her husband ice chips.

-Meyer is currently in very poor health.
+Meyer is currently in extremely poor health.
 The Urban Meyer Postgame Physical reflects this.